View Catherine Buie's Obituary on fayettevilleobserver.com and share memories

 Catherine Buie

-Fayetteville — Catherine Buie was born in Cumberland County, NC on November 26, 1927 to parents, Henry F. Buie and Margaret Murchison Buie.
+Fayetteville — Catherine Buie was born in Cumberland County, NC, on November 26, 1927 to parents, Henry F. Buie and Margaret Murchison Buie.
 Her life was well lived and she was well loved!
-The Lord called her home on March 14, 2019, in her 92 year.
+The Lord called her home on March 14, 2019, in her 92nd year.

 She was a life-long member of Cedar Falls Baptist Church, where she served faithfully.
 She had a long-standing relationship with God and was very blessed with her faith until her dying breath.